blog-banner-image

 Criminal justice and forensic science are two degrees often pursued by those with a sincere interest in and passion for the criminal justice system.
 Indeed, a degree in either of these fields can eventually lead to a career in law enforcement in a number of capacities, including crime scene analysis, crime scene investigation, or as a forensic science technician.

-That being said, while there do exist certain similarities between these two areas of study, there are stark differences of which any aspiring student should be aware.
-As such, the following information provides an overview of the two fields of study, as well as a side-by-side comparison for additional convenience.
+That said, while there are certain similarities between these two areas of study, there are also stark differences that any aspiring student should be aware of.
+As such, the following information provides an overview of the two fields of study, along with a side-by-side comparison for convenience.

 Similarities, Differences, and Overlap